GEUS-Glaciology-and-Climate/pypromice/paper/paper.md

 ## Greenland Climate Network (GC-Net)

-In 2020, PROMICE assumed resposibility of the Greenland Climate Network ([GC-Net]) and expanded their operations with the installation of a new two-boom mast station design intended for monitoring conditions on the interior ice sheet. `pypromice` is used operationally for its processing of two-boom AWS observations [@how-two-boom-2022].
+In 2020, PROMICE assumed responsibility of the Greenland Climate Network ([GC-Net]) and expanded their operations with the installation of a new two-boom mast station design intended for monitoring conditions on the interior ice sheet. `pypromice` is used operationally for its processing of two-boom AWS observations [@how-two-boom-2022].

 ## Greenland Ecosystem Monitoring (GEM)